vipulnaik/working-drafts/lesswrong/trigger-based-rapid-checklists.md

 Here is a lightly-edited version of my morning checklist:

 ```
-- [ ] (D) Daily update -- review yesterday's daily updates (both personal and work) for any omissions
+- [ ] (D) Daily update -- review yesterday's daily updates (both personal and Equator) for any omissions
 - [ ] (W) Check the weather for the day
-- [ ] (E) Catch up on email: personal and work
+- [ ] (E) Catch up on email: personal and Equator
   - Also check spam, trash, and all mail (I won't check these for each intermediate check during the day)
 - [ ] (M) Catch up on Facebook messages
-- [ ] (S) Catch up on Slack: personal and work
+- [ ] (S) Catch up on Slack: personal and Equator
 - [ ] (C) Calendar checking to plan my day
+- [ ] (A) Turn off alarm
 - [ ] (L) Run the loose ends script
 ```

 And here's a lightly-edited version of my night checklist:

 ```
-- [ ] (D) Daily update -- review today's daily updates (both personal and work) for any omissions
+- [ ] (D) Daily update -- review today's daily updates (both personal and Equator) for any omissions
 - [ ] (W) Check the weather for the next 1-2 days
-- [ ] (E) Catch up on email: personal and work
+- [ ] (E) Catch up on email: personal and Equator
 - [ ] (M) Catch up on Facebook messages
-- [ ] (S) Catch up on Slack: personal and work
+- [ ] (S) Catch up on Slack: personal and Equator
 - [ ] (C) Calendar checking for the next 3 days:
-  - For next day, pay particular attention to implications regarding e.g., when to wake up
+  - For next day, pay particular attention to implications regarding e.g., when to wake up; in particular, try to make it so that I go to sleep at least 9 hours before the time of the first appointment
-  - For the two days after that, make sure that the calendar makes sense, e.g., I didn't mark an incorrect event; if there are things that need to be in sync across multiple calendars (e.g., between personal and work calendar) make sure they are in sync
+  - For the two days after that, make sure that the calendar makes sense, e.g., I didn't mark an incorrect event; if there are things that need to be in sync across multiple calendars (e.g., across two jobs while I'm juggling them), make sure they are in sync
+- [ ] (A) Turn alarm on for tomorrow
+  - The default alarm setting is 8:30 AM; this is fine for most days
+  - I should make sure that the alarm time is early enough to be at least 1 hour before any online meeting, and a larger amount of time for other kinds of events
+  - Also use this occasion to make sure that the phone is plugged in and charging
 - [ ] (W) Make sure bedroom window and hall terrace door are open
 - [ ] (L) Run the loose ends script
 - [ ] (C) Close lid and cover laptop